Bore Water Test Kits

 07Industrial Solvents & Volatile OrganicsComplete+

 53 VOCs — SIM scan at trace level Complete+TCE, PCE, Vinyl Chloride, BTEX + 49 others.
 Among the most common groundwater contaminants in Australia — migrate from historical industrial sites over decades.
-Colourless and odourless at concerning concentrations.

 08Agricultural Pesticides & HerbicidesComplete+

 36 pesticides & insecticides at trace level Complete+OCP: Aldrin, Dieldrin, DDT, Heptachlor, Lindane + others.
 OPP: Chlorpyrifos, Diazinon, Malathion + others.
-Persist in groundwater long after agricultural use has ceased.

 10 triazine herbicides at trace level Complete+Atrazine, Simazine, Propazine + 7 others.
 Atrazine is one of the most commonly detected chemicals in Australian agricultural groundwater.

-A$1,099 ~152 parameters · inc. return shipping
+A$1,099~152 parameters · inc. return shipping

 Order Now